The current Media Rating Council (MRC) accreditation certifies that:

 Business partner qualification

 YouTube platform level ad policies apply to all parties.
 Learn more about the ad policies for Advertisers

 Google filters for invalid traffic on an ongoing basis, and will review any business partners that receive high amounts of invalid traffic.
 Partners who continually receive high amounts of invalid traffic may have their account suspended or closed.

 Video data reporting

-For the purposes of MRC accreditation, only the metrics listed in video viewability report are in scope.
+For the purposes of MRC accreditation, only the metrics listed in the video viewability report are in scope.
+An immaterial amount of YouTube TV traffic may be present in the video viewability report for accredited Desktop and Mobile environments.
 Other reporting of video impression and viewability metrics across the other available YouTube Reservation reports are excluded from accreditation audit.

 The metrics in the YouTube Reserve video viewability report are reported Total Net of SIVT across Desktop, Mobile Web, and Mobile In-App environments.
-The GIVT and SIVT numbers are not reported separately to prevent this data from being reverse engineered.
-Approximately 67.2% of total invalid video impressions traffic is estimated to be general invalid traffic.
+Approximately 35% of total invalid video impressions traffic is estimated to be general invalid traffic.

 - Skippable in-stream ads: In a skippable video ad, viewers are given the choice to skip the ad after the initial 5 seconds.
 After the view of a skippable ad, it will increment the YouTube view count at the 30 seconds mark or when the ad has been watched completely (creatives must be at least 12 seconds long to increment view counts).
 Skippable video ads can be a maximum of 6 minutes long.

 - Bumper ads: Short video ads that are approximately 6 seconds in length that appear before, during, or after YouTube video content.
 Bumper ads are non-skippable ads.